tornikeo/tornikeo.github.io/_projects/cloudseg.md

 # A Live demo

-Follow the instructions down below in order to generate 3D point cloud segmentation, works both indoors and outdoors!
+Follow the instructions down below in order to generate 3D point cloud segmentation, works both indoors and outdoors.
+Make sure to use the supported 3D point cloud formats, and to orient the cloud correctly (z-axis points towards positive vertical direction).

 {% include iframe_with_spinner.html src="https://mix3d-demo.nekrasov.dev/mask3d/" height="1000" %}